Our vacation rental in Encino, California

 Because trust me: it’ll be SO hard to leave…

 We stayed in the Encino area of L.A., which is in the San Fernando Valley – or just “The Valley”.
-(Where the girls talk like this?
-Like, totally?)
 Tom Petty’s house was just one street along, and the Jackson compound was nearby.
 We’re told Clark Gable once owned our house, and used to bring his “floozies” to it: I have no way of knowing whether that’s true or not, but I liked to imagine Clark standing out there admiring the view in a silk dressing gown, holding a glass of whisky.
 (Because Clark Gable would’ve totally drunk whiskey for breakfast.
 And so would I, now that I’m home, actually, if I thought I could possibly get away with it.)
 As soon as we pulled into the driveway, and got a glimpse of the view, I knew I was in serious trouble.
 Surely my family couldn’t be expecting me to stay here for two and a half weeks, and then simply pack up and go HOME?

 But they were expecting me to do that.

 I wonder why they hate me so much?